coreos/rkt/Documentation/subcommands/run.md

 The flag `--pod-manifest` allows users to specify a [*runtime manifest*](https://github.com/appc/spec/blob/master/spec/pods.md#app-container-pods-pods) to run as a pod.
-This means image manifests for apps in the pod will be overriden and any configuration specified in them will be ignored.
+This means image manifests for apps in the pod will be overridden and any configuration specified in them will be ignored.

 For more details about generating a *runtime manifest*, check the [pod manifest walkthrough][pod-manifest-walkthrough].